bertofurth/Seagate-Central-Debian/HOWTO-create-debian-image.md

     echo Resetting u-boot environment variable num_boot_tries to 0 fw_setenv num_boot_tries 0 &> /dev/null
-    echo Set network CPU affinity to CPU 1 echo 2 > /proc/irq/49/smp_affinity
+    echo Set network CPU affinity to CPU 1
+    # If the smp kernel is not active these will fail, but no matter.
+    echo 2 > /proc/irq/49/smp_affinity
     echo 2 > /proc/irq/51/smp_affinity
     EOF